Counsellors – National Redress Scheme

 Applicants must provide the following:

-- Details and evidence of currency of all qualifications and accreditation along with details of Medicare Australia registration, including provider number and services registered to provide from the following
+- Details and evidence of currency of all qualifications to provide Counselling services as a:

 - Social worker

 - Medical Practitioner, or

 - Other provider with qualifications and appropriate skills working with trauma associated with child sexual abuse